nodejs-typescript-classroom/shared_web_worker_sample/README.md

 proxy between the browser and api server, only could host on https or localhost, for help local cache with localStorage when internet is not good

+## Nodejs Concurreny

+for weather  need to integrate process result classify into 2 ways:

+### Cluster Mode

+That means we fork main process with seperate child process to handle the job, however, each indiviual process will not shared memory.

+The responsibility for main process is to dispatcher job for child process。

+### worker thread

+That means we create multiple worker_threadd from main thread. this time, worker could shared data with SharedBufferArray, or use MessageChannel。